God’s design and purpose is for us to bear good fruits

 How can I Bear Fruit?

-To produce more fruits (for example, grapes), the grapevine leaves are pruned to be more fruitful.
+To produce more fruits (for example, grapes), the grapevine is pruned to make it even more fruitful.
 Jesus used the grapevine to illustrate how we can bear fruit.
 However, there are “fake vines” that produce rotten fruits.
-Jesus is the “true vine,” and God the Father is the vinedresser.
+Jesus is the true vine, and God the Father is the vinedresser.

 - Jesus is omnipresent; ask Him.
 Believe and receive Him as your personal Savior.

 - Get to know Jesus by reading the ‘Book of John‘ in your daily quiet time with God.

 - Ask Jesus to send the Great Counselor, the Holy Spirit, who will help you understand His words.

 - Grow in genuine repentance, radically changing your mind and have nothing to do with sin.

 - Look for a support group or Christian church to help you grow spiritually.

 It takes three years for a grapevine to produce fruits, and pruning has a lot to do with it.
-Holy Spirit empowers a person who begins to bear fruit.
-The process of maturity takes nurturing.
-A good fruit ripens in season.
+The power of the Holy Spirit empowers a person who begins to bear fruit.
+The maturity process takes nurturing, and a healthy fruit ripens in season.